librato/api-docs/source/includes/_measurements.md

 max | If count was set, max can be used to report the largest individual measurement amongst the averaged set. min | If count was set, min can be used to report the smallest individual measurement amongst the averaged set. last | Represents the last value seen in the interval.
-Useful when tracking derivatives over points in time. stddev | Represents the standard deviation of the sample set.
+Useful when tracking derivatives over points in time. stddev | Represents the population standard deviation of the sample set.
 If the measurement represents an aggregation of multiple samples, standard deviation can be calculated and included with the sample.
-Standard deviations are averaged when downsampling multiple samples over time. stddev_m2 | Represents the current mean value when aggregating samples using the [alternative standard deviation method](#standard-deviation).
+Standard deviations are averaged when downsampling multiple samples over time. stddev_m2 | Represents the current mean value when aggregating samples using the [sample standard deviation](https://en.wikipedia.org/wiki/Standard_deviation#Corrected_sample_standard_deviation).
 The current mean value allows an accurate standard deviation calculation when aggregating multiple samples over time.
 Only one of stddev and stddev_m2 may be set.

 #### Optional Parameters